We have been living in Cypriot village for almost two months, and during this time we have used local public transport quite often.

 As well as in Larnaca there are urban city routes in Paphos operating between the city center and the Paphos International Airport.

-The first bus leaves the city at 7am and the last one leaves the airport at 1am.
 The journey will take about half an hour.
 You can check the schedule and bus routes here.

 Again the ticket costs a ridiculous 1.5 euros.